-- 1. Enter a Name for your destination.

-- 2. Select LinkedIn Live from the Destination menu.

-- 3. Select an Encoder.

-- 4. You can (optionally) click the Map button to open the Muti-Track Input Mapper.
-For each Channel, select (by checking the box) one or more inputs. - 5.
-Select On Behalf of Organization or Member and click Login. - 6.
-When the login window displays, enter email/phone and password information, then click Sign In.
+- 1. Enter a Name for your destination. - 2.
+Select LinkedIn Live from the Destination drop-down menu. - 3.
+Select an Encoder from the Encoding drop-down menu. - 4.
+You can (optionally) click the Map button to open the Multi-Track Input Mapper.
+For each channel, check the box for one or more inputs.

+- 5. Select On Behalf of Organization or Member and click Login. - 6.
+When Wirecast displays the login window, enter email, phone, and password information. - 7.
+Click Sign In.